sonicdoe/EurKEY/README.md

 [Download the repository](https://github.com/sonicdoe/EurKEY/archive/master.zip) and copy `EurKEY.bundle` to `~/Library/Keyboard Layouts`.
 If you’d like to install the keyboard layout system-wide, copy `EurKEY.bundle` to `/Library/Keyboard Layouts` instead.

 Then, follow the [macOS User Guide](https://support.apple.com/guide/mac-help/type-language-mac-input-sources-mchlp1406/10.15/mac/10.15) to add EurKEY as an input source and switch to it.

+## License

+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+The EurKEY keyboard layout is copyright by Steffen Brüntjen and [licensed under the GNU General Public License v3.0](https://eurkey.steffen.bruentjen.eu/license.html).

+The use of the European emblem is in accordance with the agreement [2012/C 271/04](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:42012Y0908(01)&qid=1530786690534&from=EN).